techqueria/website/content/about/code-of-conduct/leaders-code-of-conduct.md

 - Violating any [Political Advocacy Guidelines](https://www.notion.so/Political-Advocacy-Guidelines-8609b060add2400b8e81ab88037f6be7) which could threaten Techqueria's 501c3 status
 - Depositing money meant for Techqueria into your personal bank account/to yourself
 - Refusing to sign Techqueria's NDA
+- Refusing to sign the Leaders Code of Conduct

 ## Reporting Violations